Comparing Commercial Blenders, Food Processors, Mixers and Grinders

 Best used for: combining ingredients with a liquid base

-The countertop blender can blend very effectively, but it requires liquid to push the ingredients towards the blades.
+The commercial countertop blenders can blend very effectively, but it requires liquid to push the ingredients towards the blades.
 This makes it great for smoothies, milkshakes, soups, cocktails, sauces, and more.
 Recipes that call for liquid or soft ingredients will work best for blenders.
 They’re designed to create a vortex that pulls ingredients down to the center blades and often have different buttons/settings to blend at different speeds based on the ingredients.
 One drawback of blenders is that they have limited capacity because the blades have limited reach, so you may have to blend in batches.

 Best used for: mixing large volumes of batter, doughs, icings, whipping cream or eggs, kneading dough